 Even without do-it-yourself ambitions, a Screwdriver for windsurfing: A suitable tool is required at least for attaching the fin.
 A screwdriver is also required to move loops and can also be used as a trimming aid.
 And when it comes to assembling a foil, many even reach for the battery-powered version.
 Phillips screws are the most common, but some manufacturers also use Torx or Allen screws.

 Over time, harness lines can also wear through, or the attachments on the boom can slowly wear out during assembly and disassembly.
 A pair of spare ropes is therefore advisable.
-Make sure you choose the right length!
-You can find a large selection of harness lines, for example, at Online surf shop.
+Make sure they are the right length!

 Many extensions have a uniform ring on which the safety pin dangles with a thin thread.
 During assembly and disassembly, the top of the ring can slip off and get lost in the sand or on the grass.
-If you have such an extension, you can use one to be on the safe side.
-Replacement ring pack.
+If you have such an extension, you can pack a spare ring to be on the safe side.